All Plants

 Dry Beans / Shell Beans

 Grow your own dried beans for soups, stews, chili, and long-term pantry storage.
 Fresh-dried beans cook faster and taste dramatically better than store-bought — once you try them, there is no going back.
-Harvested when beans inside the pod have fully matured and dried.
-Varieties include: Kidney Bean (classic for chili, soups, and stews) and Black Bean (a staple in Latin American cuisines — soups, stews, rice and beans, and burritos).
+Varieties may include: Pinto, Black, Navy, Kidney, Cranberry, and other dry bean selections.
 Growing tips: Let pods dry completely on the vine before harvesting.
 In our dry Owens Valley air, this happens naturally and easily — one of the advantages of our climate.
 Shell beans when pods are papery and rattling.
 Store in airtight containers for up to a year.
 A 10-foot row produces enough beans for many winter meals.

 $4.00